RezmiCR/RandomFighter/README.md

 # RandomFighter
 Minigame plugin for Minecraft Spigot Servers, tested in version 1.17.1

-Writen in Java 16 using the Spigot API and storing data using SQLite and the SQLite-JDBC driver, mainly done for fun and learning purposes, I haven't included a license yet so standard GitHub rules apply to the licensing.
+Written in Java 16 using the Spigot API and storing data using SQLite and the SQLite-JDBC driver, mainly done for fun and learning purposes, I haven't included a license yet so standard GitHub rules apply to the licensing.

 ## Compiling
 ### IDE
-As this was created only using Maven it's really easy to integrate into any IDE or fancy setup that you like, therefore *if you use an IDE just load the project for Maven and the `pom.xml` should configure almost everything.*
+As this was created only using Maven it's really easy to integrate into any IDE or fancy setup that you like, therefore ***if you use an IDE just load the project for Maven and the `pom.xml` should configure almost everything.***

 ### CLI
 Using Maven just set yourself at the root of the project (where the `pom.xml` is located)

-For compiling `.java` files into `.class` files use
+For compiling individual `.java` files into bytecode files, use
 ```bash
 mvn compile
 ```

-For packaging into a `.jar` use
+For packaging into a `.jar` at the `target\` folder, use
 ```bash
 mvn assembly:single
 ```
-This will generate the package in the `target\` folder.

-Fore cleaning the process, use
+For cleaning both compiling and packaging process, use
 ```bash
 mvn clean
 ```